 Breweries celebrates 100 years – centenary milestone

-Local beverage manufacturing company, Namibia Breweries Limited (NBL) will turn 100 on 29 October.
+Local beverage manufacturing company, Namibia Breweries Limited (NBL) turns 100 on 29 October.

-The company, which is also one of the few independently owned commercial-scale breweries in southern Africa was founded in 1920.
+The company, which is one of only a few independently-owned commercial-scale breweries in southern Afric,a was founded in 1920.

 In that year, Hermann Ohlthaver and Carl List obtained a majority shareholding in the Felsenkeller-Brauerei following the liquidation of the Felsenkeller Brauerei (in Windhoek and Omaruru) and the Kronen Brauerei (in Swakopmund and Windhoek).

-The breweries were struggling to survive because of the war and its aftermath and, with the difficult economic circumstances, no one had funding to sustain these breweries.
-Ohlthaver and List established a new company called South West Breweries Ltd. or Süd-West-Brauereien Limited (sic) that would later be known as Namibia Breweries Limited.
+The breweries were struggling to survive because of the war and its aftermath and with the difficult economic circumstances, no one had funding to sustain these breweries.
+Ohlthaver and List established a new company called South West Breweries Ltd. or SüdWest-Brauereien Limited that would later be known as Namibia Breweries Limited.

 “When everyone saw four distressed breweries, they saw potential.
 We recognize and appreciate a century of visionary and inspiring leadership which has over the years embodied the core values and vision which has resulted in NBL’s reputation and legacy as a world-class brewing company,” said O&L Group Executive Chairman and great-grandson of Carl List, Sven Thieme.